Can a Komodo Dragon Eat a Whole Human? The Facts Behind This Powerful Predator

 Technically, it is possible for a Komodo dragon to consume a human.
 Komodos are known for their incredible ability to consume up to 80% of their body weight in one feeding.
 For example, an adult Komodo dragon typically weighs between 70 and 100 kilograms (about 150 to 220 pounds), with some individuals reaching up to 150 kilograms (around 330 pounds).
 This means a 100-kilogram Komodo could eat up to 80 kilograms of food in a single meal.

 To put this into perspective, the average body weight of an adult human in Europe is about 70 to 90 kilograms (around 154 to 198 pounds), while the average weight in Asia is approximately 55 to 65 kilograms (about 121 to 143 pounds).
 Based on these numbers, a 100-kilogram Komodo could theoretically eat a human weighing under 80 kilograms.
+This is especially true if the dragon has gone a long time without food and is in a high state of hunger, as their metabolism allows them to store large amounts of nutrients from a single massive meal.

 However, while this is theoretically possible, it’s incredibly rare for such cases to happen.
 The process of swallowing a human whole is nearly impossible due to the size of a human’s body.
 Instead, Komodos typically rip apart their prey with their sharp, knife-like teeth and eat it piece by piece.
+They often begin with softer areas, dismembering the body gradually using their strong jaws and powerful neck muscles.
+In the wild, their diet more commonly consists of deer, wild boar, water buffalo, and carrion, with attacks on humans being extremely uncommon and usually tied to provoked or defensive behavior.

 Do Komodo Dragons Attack Humans?